 Positive Pressure Check

 Close off the exhalation valve and exhale gently into the facepiece.
 The face fit is considered satisfactory if a slight positive pressure can be built up inside the facepiece without any evidence of outward leakage of air at the seal.
 For most respirators, this method of leak testing requires the wearer to first remove the exhalation valve cover before closing off the exhalation valve, and then carefully replacing it after the test.

 Negative Pressure Check

-- Remove filters, cartridges, or canisters.
+Remove filters, cartridges, or canisters.
 Disassemble facepieces by removing speaking diaphragms, demand or pressure-demand valve assemblies, hoses, or any components recommended by the manufacturer.
-Discard or repair any defective
+Discard or repair any defective parts.

 - Hypochlorite solution (50 ppm of chlorine) made by adding approximately one milliliter of laundry bleach to one liter of water at 43°C/110°F; or